-Hazon’s retreats are immersive, intensive, and inclusive.
-They offer a wide variety of retreats and conferences such as bike rides, holidays, adventures, workshops, conferences, festivals, and vacations.
-Hazon programs encourage people to make a difference in the world, and in the process enable them to renew and reframe their own Jewish journeys.
-Individuals, families, and communities make a journey to experience a Judaism that connects with their passions – and they return home transformed: refreshed, inspired, and with a renewed sense of purpose and possibility for a sustainable future in the Jewish community and beyond.
+Hazon programs encourage people to make a difference in the world, and, in the process, enables them to reframe their own Jewish journeys.
+Individuals, families, and communities get to experience a Judaism that connects with their passions – and they return home transformed,, and with a renewed sense of possibility for a sustainable future in the Jewish community and beyond.

 Hazon has local offices in: